JuliaPy/PythonCall.jl/docs/src/pythoncall.md

 ```

 By default this will initialize a conda environment in your Julia environment, install
 Python into it, load the corresponding Python library and initialize an interpreter.
+See
+[here](@ref pythoncall-config) to configure which Python to use.

 Now you can interact with Python as follows: